 Use the stereo test to confirm both speakers are clear.

 Even without water exposure, iPhone speakers gradually fill with dust, lint, and pocket fluff.
 You'll notice it as quieter calls, muffled music, or one speaker sounding weaker than the other.
-Speaker Cleaner's Dust Mode sweeps through a range of higher frequencies that dislodge particles from the speaker mesh โ the same idea as the water mode, but tuned for dry debris.

-No. The app plays standard audio frequencies at normal volumes โ the same kind your speaker produces every time you play music.
+No. The app plays standard audio frequencies at normal volumes — the same kind your speaker produces every time you play music.
 There is no risk to the hardware.

 Usually 20 to 60 seconds.
 For heavy water exposure, run the cycle 2 to 3 times and tap the phone gently against your palm between runs.